mosn/htnn/site/content/en/docs/developer-guide/plugin_development.md

 End of the Go plugins.

 * Istio's extensions go here
-* Post: Last position.
+* Inner: Last position.
 It's reserved for Native plugins.

 There are three kinds of operation: `OrderOperationInsertFirst `, `OrderOperationInsertLast` and `OrderOperationNop`.
 Each kind means `First`, `Last` and `Middle`.